saml-dev/MMM-Traffic/README.md

-# MMM-Wunderlist
+# MMM-Traffic
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
-It can display your Wunderlist todos.
-You can add multiple instances with different lists.
-Only one account supported.
+It can display commute time between two given addresses by car, walking, or transit.
+The module uses the Google Maps Directions API to get commute time, which factors in traffic information.

 ## Installation
-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/paviro/MMM-Wunderlist.git`.
-A new folder will appear navigate into it.
+1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/SamLewis0602/MMM-Traffic.git`.
+A new folder will appear, navigate into it.
 2. Execute `npm install` to install the node dependencies.

 ## Usage
 The entry in config.js can look like the following.
-You will need an `access_token` and a `client_id`, you can obtain them [here](https://developer.wunderlist.com/apps/new).
+You will need an `api_key`, you can get one [here](https://developers.google.com/maps/documentation/directions/).

 ```
 {
-	module: 'MMM-Wunderlist',
+	module: 'MMM-Traffic',
-	position: "top_right",
+	position: "top_left",
-	header: 'Wunderlist',
+	header: 'Traffic',
 	config: {
-		access_token: "your_token_here",
-		client_id: "your_client_id_here",
-		//Array with the lists you want to display.
-Example: ["inbox", "ViRO Entertainment"]
-		lists: ["inbox"],
-		//Number of todos to be shown
-		maximumEntries: 10,
-		//Fade todos to black.
-(Gradient)
-		fade: true,
-		//Where to start the fade
-		fadePoint: 0.25,
+		//your personal api key from link above
+		api_key: "your_apikey_here",
+		//method of transportation, can be "driving", "walking", "bicycling", "transit"
+		mode: "driving",
+		//address of starting point
+		origin: "origin_address_here",
+		//address of destination
+		destination: "destination_address_here",
-		//interval in seconds
+		//update interval in seconds
 		interval: 60
 	}
 },
 ```

-## Important Notes
-- The node side of this script is proably not really efficient, I am glad it works at all.
-If you want to improve it, I am happy about pull requests!

 ## Dependencies
 - [request](https://www.npmjs.com/package/request) (installed via `npm install`)

-## Licenses
+## Important Notes
-The MIT License (MIT)

-Copyright (c) 2016 Paul-Vincent Roll

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+- This is my first project using Node, so feel free to submit pull requests or post on the issues/wiki and I will do my best to improve the project.